yuvalofek/yuvalofek/README.md

 ### Hello there, I'm Yuval 👋

 I am a Data/Business Analyst at Morgan Stanley.
-I got my master's from [The Cooper Union](http://cooper.edu/welcome), where I worked on a [improving flood-mapping tools by increasing the temporal resolution of satellite imagery using deep learning](https://github.com/yuvalofek/HSHT-Satellite-Imagery-Synthesis).
+I got my master's ([see coursework](https://github.com/yuvalofek/yuvalofek/blob/main/coursework.md)) from [The Cooper Union](http://cooper.edu/welcome), where I worked on a [improving flood-mapping tools by increasing the temporal resolution of satellite imagery using deep learning](https://github.com/yuvalofek/HSHT-Satellite-Imagery-Synthesis).
 I am fascinated by how we can use data to make the world a better place.

 ### Get in touch with me 	:telephone_receiver: